 Berrien Springs is a very small village located in the state of Michigan.
 With a population of 1,764 people and two constituent neighborhoods, Berrien Springs is the 381st largest community in Michigan.

-Unlike some villages, Berrien Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Berrien Springs are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Berrien Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Berrien Springs is a village of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Berrien Springs who work in office and administrative support (22.06%), teaching (14.59%), and healthcare (8.54%).
+There are especially a lot of people living in Berrien Springs who work in office and administrative support (17.50%), teaching (13.81%), and healthcare (8.47%).

-The population of Berrien Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.01% of adults in Berrien Springs have a bachelor's degree or even advanced degree.
+The citizens of Berrien Springs are very well educated compared to the average community in the nation: 39.17% of adults in Berrien Springs have a bachelor's degree or even advanced degree.

-Berrien Springs is a very ethnically-diverse village.
+Berrien Springs is an extremely ethnically-diverse village.
 The people who call Berrien Springs home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Berrien Springs residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berrien Springs include English, Irish, Scottish, and Polish.
+Important ancestries of people in Berrien Springs include English, Irish, European, and Polish.

 The most common language spoken in Berrien Springs is English.
 Other important languages spoken here include Spanish and Korean.